3F/web.vsSBE/_doc/Scheme.md

 Basic work is a:

-* Choose Event type.
+* Choose the Event type.
-* Create and configure any actions for this event above.
+* Create and configure any actions for this.
 * Enjoy.

 # References